equk/c710/README.md

-c710
-====

 Acer Chromebook C7 / C710
 =========================

 This repo holds configuration etc for running archlinux on the acer chromebook C7 / C710

-The chromebook is configured to boot linux only using a custom compiled coreboot BIOS image
+The chromebook is configured to boot linux only using a custom compiled [coreboot BIOS image](http://www.coreboot.org/)

 RAM has been upgraded to 4GB